 student from vermont

-Calculus A and Calculus C are three-week courses.
+Calculus A is a three-week course.
 Day students generally go home after Period 3.
 Extended day and boarding students are free during Period 4 and are usually found playing ping pong in the Scanlan Center or frisbee in the quad, after which they attend recreational athletics at 4pm and dinner at 5:30pm.

 Geometry is a five-week course, which allows for even more options each day.
 During Period 4, students are either free or they can elect to take our SAT or SSAT Prep course at an additional cost.
 Students returning to the LCSP can participate in our Common Good Leadership Program.
 Day students would then depart at 4 p.m. while Extended day and boarding students participate in recreational athletics, dinner, and evening activities.

-Period 1 — Math Academy (Geometry, Calculus A, or Calculus C)
+Period 1 — Math Academy (Geometry, Calculus A)

 Period 2 — Math Academy